celestinestudiosllc/ai-action-authorization-test-harness/README.md

 source venv/bin/activate
 pip install -e .

-Run the test:
+Run the harness:

 python -m src.cli run --matrices examples/matrices --out outputs/test_run

-You will receive:

-• decision output
-• audit log
-• authorization reasoning

 ---

+What You Will Get

+The harness produces:

-Example Output
+Console Decision Output

 01_financial_commitment -> DENY
 Authorization required: authority, financial

-Audit log:
+Audit Log

-{
-  "matrix_id": "01_financial_commitment",
-  "decision": "DENY",
-  "signals": ["authority", "financial"]
-}
+outputs/test_run/audit.jsonl

+Human-Readable Report

+outputs/test_run/authorization_report.txt

+Spreadsheet Report

+outputs/test_run/authorization_report.csv

 ---

+Example Authorization Result

+Matrix: 01_financial_commitment
+Decision: DENY
+Reason: Authorization required: authority, financial Signals Detected: authority, financial

+---

+What the Matrices Represent

+Each matrix simulates a realistic AI action scenario, such as:

+• sending external emails
+• deploying to production
+• exporting customer data
+• modifying user permissions
+• issuing refunds
+• restarting servers
+• scheduling social media posts
+• accessing employee records

+These represent real operational tool-use behaviors an AI agent could perform.

+---

 Intended Audience

-This project is most relevant to:
+This project is relevant to:

-AI engineers
+• AI engineers

-system architects
+• system architects

-platform teams
+• platform teams

-automation developers
+• DevOps engineers
+• security teams

-security & governance teams
+• governance & compliance teams

-organizations integrating AI with operational tools
+• organizations integrating AI with operational systems

 ---

 Not a Product

-This repository is a public test harness and research reference implementation.
+This repository is a public research harness and reference implementation.

-It is intentionally simple so the authorization model can be examined and discussed.
+It is intentionally transparent and deterministic so the authorization logic can be examined, discussed, and extended.

+---

+What This Project Explores

+A shift from:

+AI Safety — controlling responses

+to:

+AI Governance — controlling actions

+---

+Safety Notice

+This harness:

+• runs locally
+• does not call external APIs
+• does not execute real actions
+• does not control real systems

+It simulates authorization decisions only.

 ---